MusaAis/agorafx/README.md

 > *"An unverified but architecturally significant hackathon project for the agent economy."*
 > — [The Agent Times](https://theagenttimes.com/articles/builder-ships-agorafx-an-autonomous-agent-for-african-fx-pre-37eca5a1)

-An autonomous AI agent that monitors real-time USDC/NGN and EURC/USDC rates 24/7, detects momentum using Groq + Llama 3.3, and **automatically creates and resolves on-chain prediction markets** — with no human intervention.
+An autonomous AI agent that monitors real-time African FX rates 24/7, detects momentum using Groq + Llama 3.3, and **automatically creates and resolves on-chain prediction markets** — with no human intervention.

 ---